-- Minimum subdivision size of 300 sqm (R2 zone)

-- Maximum height of 8.5 m and 9 m

-- Maximum of two storeys

-- Typical FSR of 0.45:1.

-- Semi-detached (combined): 15 m - Dwelling setbacks: Primary Street setback: 5.5 m, Secondary street setback: 3 m - Rear setback: 3 m (8 m for additional floors) - Minimum one garaged car park for each dwelling - Minimum open space of 60 sqm and 20 per cent of site deep soil - Detailed design controls for visual privacy, solar access, and environmental management. - Design requirements to reduce bulk and scale associate with roof heights and wall planes

-- Typology allows for development that appears to be a single larger dwelling - Reduced Dual occupancy street frontage allows for development on irregular shaped lots with potential for strata title. - Restriction on semi-detached permissibility allows for retention of larger lots

-- Restricting duplication of building elements may increase visual amenity, but also increase cost - Rear setback controls preference single storey development with larger footprints. - Battle-axe and corner lot provisions may result in poor street presentation - Design outcomes for non R zone land unclear.
+Minimum subdivision size of 300 sqm (R2 zone) Maximum height of 8.5 m and 9 m Maximum of two storeys Typical FSR of 0.45:1.
+Semi-detached (combined): 15 m Dwelling setbacks: Primary Street setback: 5.5 m, Secondary street setback: 3 m Rear setback: 3 m (8 m for additional floors) Minimum one garaged car park for each dwelling Minimum open space of 60 sqm and 20 per cent of site deep soil Detailed design controls for visual privacy, solar access, and environmental management. • Design requirements to reduce bulk and scale associate with roof heights and wall planes Strengths Strengths Typology allows for development that appears to be a single larger dwelling with roof heights and wall planes Typology allows for development that appears to be a single larger dwelling Reduced Dual occupancy street frontage allows for development on irregular shaped with roof heights and wall planes Issues and observations • Restricting duplication of building elements may Typology allows for development that appears to be a single larger dwelling Reduced Dual occupancy street frontage with roof heights and wall planes Issues and observations Restricting duplication of building elements may increase visual amenity, but also increase cost Rear setback controls preference single storey